session-expired/session-expired/README.md

 # Session Expired

-**Session Expired** is a web based deduction game.
+**Session Expired** is a web-based deduction game.
 Players explore a randomly generated asylum, question one another, gather evidence, and attempt to solve a murder before their opponents do.

 The game takes place inside an insane asylum whose captives are themed around historical figures.
 The setting is comedic horror.

-The art will likely be 32 bit.

 > **Project status:** Early development.
-This is a fledgling project, base line functionality is not yet established
+The site works, the game is playable, but it is not fun yet.

 ## Core Concept